backdrop-contrib/better_formats/README.txt

 Simple 4-step usage:

-1. Go to user permissions (/admin/user/permissions) and set your permissions.
+1. Go to user permissions (/admin/user/permissions) and set your permissions for what and how to show the format selection and tips.
 2. Navigate to Site Configuration > Input formats (/admin/settings/filters)
 3. There you will find 2 tabs where you can change your settings.
     Defaults (/admin/settings/filters/defauts)